Pearl Harbor “Battleship Row” Women's v-neck shirt

 Our original design honors the servicemen who served in the U.S. Navy during WWII and commemorates the lives lost at Pearl Harbor.

 On the front, the American flag that was flying on the U.S.S.
 St. Louis at the time of the attack, along with the date, December 7, 1941 printed on the left chest.
 And on the back, the battleships that made up “Battleship Row” and that were damaged or destroyed.
 (The Pennsylvania was in dry dock at the time.)
 Read more about these battleships below, including why the Utah wasn't included.

-- Navy - Printed on a 4.3 oz 100% cotton shirt with comfortable, relaxed fit.
+- Navy blue - Printed on a 4.3 oz 100% cotton shirt with a comfortable, relaxed fit compared to the v-neck shirt we've been using.
 This is a new shirt we've added in response to feedback, so if you prefer a women's v-neck shirt that is less fitted, this is the one for you.
-SIzes: S-3XL.
+Sizes: S-2XL.